-For recent 2020 news and “heads up” information for 2021, click here to read our second newsletter – the Christmas 2020 edition.
+For 2020 news, click here to read our second newsletter – the Christmas 2020 edition.
 It also includes details about our new Chair, Adrian McDowall, and new trustees, Idris and Zara Crumlish.

 Cycling Without Age Scotland appeared prominently in a feature in The Herald of 24th December 2020 headlined: